twni2016/pomdp-baselines/readme.md

 # Recurrent Model-Free RL can be a Strong Baseline for Many POMDPs
 Welcome to the POMDP world!

-This repo provides some simple baselines for POMDPs, specifically the **recurrent model-free RL**, on the benchmarks in **several subareas of POMDPs** (including meta RL, robust RL, generalization in RL, temporal credit assignment) for the following paper:
+This repository provides some simple baselines for POMDPs, specifically the **recurrent model-free RL**, on the benchmarks in **several subareas of POMDPs** (including meta RL, robust RL, generalization in RL, temporal credit assignment) for the following paper:

 [[arXiv]](https://arxiv.org/abs/2110.05038) [[project site]](https://sites.google.com/view/pomdp-baselines) [[numeric results]](https://drive.google.com/file/d/1dfulN8acol-qaNR2h4PDpIaWBg9Ck4pY/view?usp=sharing)

-by [Tianwei Ni](https://twni2016.github.io/), [Benjamin Eysenbach](https://ben-eysenbach.github.io/) and [Ruslan Salakhutdinov](http://www.cs.cmu.edu/~rsalakhu/). **To show in ICML 2022.**
+by [Tianwei Ni](https://twni2016.github.io/), [Benjamin Eysenbach](https://ben-eysenbach.github.io/) and [Ruslan Salakhutdinov](http://www.cs.cmu.edu/~rsalakhu/). **To appear in ICML 2022.**

 ## Motivation

 ### RL mostly studies on MDPs, why POMDPs?
-While MDPs prevail in RL research, POMDPs prevail in real world and life.
-In many real problems (robotics, healthcare, finance, human interaction), we inevitably face with partial observability, e.g. noisy sensors and lack of sensors.
-Can we really observe the "states"?
+While MDPs prevail in RL research, POMDPs prevail in the real world and life.
+In many real problems (robotics, healthcare, finance, human interaction), we inevitably face partial observability, e.g. noisy sensors and lack of sensors.
+Can we observe "states"?
 Where do "states" come from?

-Moreover, in RL research, there are many problems that can be cast as POMDPs: meta RL, robust RL, and generalization in RL.
+Moreover, in RL research, many problems can be cast as POMDPs: meta RL, robust RL, and generalization in RL.
 Within a more suitable framework, we can develop better RL algorithms.

-### Why using recurrent model-free RL for POMDP?
+### Why use recurrent model-free RL for POMDP?
 What about other methods?
 It is an open research area on deep RL algorithms for POMDPs.
 Among them, recurrent model-free RL, developed with a long history, is simple to implement, easy to understand, and trained end-to-end.
 Nonetheless, there is a popular belief that it performs poorly in practice.
-This repo revisits it and provides some guildlines on the design of its key components, to make it stronger.
+This work revisits it and provides some guidelines on the design of its key components, to make it stronger.

-There are many other (more complicated or specialized) methods for POMDPs and its subareas.
+There are many other (more complicated or specialized) methods for POMDPs and their subareas.
 We show recurrent model-free RL, if well designed, can _often_ outperform _some_ of these methods in their benchmarks.
 It could be served as a strong baseline to incentivize future work.

 ## CHANGE LOG
-Note that current repo should be run smoothly.

-DONE:
+* Jun 2022: Cleaned the code for camera ready.
 * May 2022: this work has been accepted to **ICML 2022**!
 * Mar 2022: introduce recurrent [SAC-discrete](https://arxiv.org/abs/1910.07207) for **discrete action** space and see [this PR for instructions](https://github.com/twni2016/pomdp-baselines/pull/1).
 As a baseline, it [greatly improves sample efficiency](https://github.com/twni2016/pomdp-baselines/pull/2), compared to a specialized method IMPALA+SR, on their long-term credit assignment benchmark.
-* Feb 2022: simplify `--oracle` commands, and upload the plotting scripts
-* Jan 2022: introduce new meta RL environments (*-Dir), and replace re-implementation of off-policy variBAD with original implementation
-* Dec 2021: add some command-line arguments to overwrite the config file and save the updated one
-* Dec 2021: fix [seed reproducibility issue](envs/readme.md#reproducibilty-issue-in-gym-environments) for gym v0.21 (but not for SunBlaze)
-* Nov 2021: add Markovian and Oracle policies training

-TODO:
-- Add documentation on our main code and log csv files

 ## A Minimal Example to Run Our Implementation
 Here we provide a stand-alone minimal example with the least dependencies to run our implementation of recurrent model-free RL!